Sanjina-Kumari/Sanjina-Kumari/README.md

 🧬 Currently working as a Research Assistant on protein function prediction using AI/ML models on biological data.
 🛍️ Co-founded Hunarwar, an e-commerce platform empowering women artisans from rural Pakistan by bringing their products to national markets.
 🎯 Goal: Intern full-time in Summer 2026 and grow into a purpose-driven tech professional.
-💡 Fun fact: I once taught coding to kids in a remote village school powered entirely by solar panels!
+💡 Fun fact: Listening to Coldplay helps me code!

 ---